VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

     a φ which is preserved with a ∀ instead of an ∃

 ## Other

+- We want an implementation of an ordered router and show that it is correct, so that we can use it to implement a `Torus` router and we can actually extract it to hardware

 - Tried using Vector for `fin_range` to keep the length information in the type to avoid cast, did not work